iBreakEverything/Cloudflare-dynamic-DNS/README.md

 WSL Ubuntu 24.04 (Linux 5.15.167 | x86-64)\
 Debian bookworm 12 (Linux kernel: 6.12.20 | arm64)\

+## WIP
+ - make it sh compatible
+ - add ipv6
+ - test crontab
+ - update ci/cd pipeline to update only on cloudflare-* files

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.